-Creamy & bright vegan pesto pasta with bold and nuanced flavor from juicy roasted tomatoes, cheesy nutritional yeast, and crunchy walnuts.
-Ready in just 30 minutes for an easy and healthy weeknight meal!
+This creamy & bright vegan pesto pasta has bold and nuanced flavor from juicy roasted tomatoes, cheesy nutritional yeast, aromatic basil, and crunchy walnuts.
+It's ready in just 30 minutes for an easy and healthy weeknight meal!

-When the weather turns warm, I want lighter and healthier meals that are fresh, delicious, and relatively quick to whip up, like caramelized shallot pasta with greens or easy miso noodles with roasted tomatoes.
+When the weather turns warm, I want lighter and healthier meals that are fresh, delicious, and relatively quick to whip up, like caramelized shallot pasta or easy miso noodles.
 A bowl of vegan pesto pasta always hits the spot during the warm-weather months.

 If you are like me, you love pesto.
 It's one of those magical sauces that can be added to so many dishes.
 It's bright, garlicky, cheesy, herby, and so incredibly full of flavor.
 And what's more, you can make a batch of pesto in a matter of minutes!